AnmolTutejaGitHub/siteAlive/README.md

-# SafeAlive
+# SiteAlive

-SafeAlive is a platform to check whether a website is up or down.
+SiteAlive is a platform to check whether a website is up or down.

 ## Backend Setup